 Economics, B.A., B.S.

 Economics is much more than just a business field.
 Students will study human behavior to explain and predict how people and organizations interact and why they do what they do.
 That might involve how managers can increase their profits, but it's also about societal issues like distribution of wealth and income, health care, education, crime, poverty, pollution, and drugs.

-The economics program offers you flexibility to choose between a Bachelor of Arts or a Bachelor of Science degree.
+The economics program offers you the flexibility to choose between a Bachelor of Arts or a Bachelor of Science degree.